f3d-app/f3d/doc/user/12-DESKTOP_INTEGRATION.md

 - When using `--rendering-backend=auto`, F3D have the following logic:
   - On Linux, check if a X server is running, in which case GLX is used.
 Otherwise, try to load EGL library and fallback on OSMesa if not available.
   - On Windows, check if the OpenGL driver supports OpenGL 3.2, in which case WGL is used.
 Otherwise, try to load EGL library and fallback on OSMesa if not available.
   - On macOS, always use COCOA.
+To use OSMesa, you must use `--rendering-backend=osmesa`.

 You can use that feature for thumbnail generation whenever needed (e.g., Nautilus or other sandboxing file browser), by creating/modifying your [thumbnail config file](06-CONFIGURATION_FILE.md), eg:`~/.config/f3d/thumbnail.json`: